5 Cheapest Hotels on the Las Vegas Strip

-It all depends on your definition of “cheap” of course, but even in an age of super glitzy and luxurious Vegas mega-resorts, there are a few hotels on the Las Vegas Strip that could reasonably be considered “cheap” for most of us.
+This will all depend on your definition of “cheap” of course, but even in an age of super glitzy and luxurious Vegas mega-resorts, there are a few hotels on the Las Vegas Strip that could reasonably be considered affordable for most of us.

 My list of cheap Las Vegas Strip hotels does not include the few dive motels scattered in and around Las Vegas Boulevard, nor does it include places I don’t consider to be (for lack of a better word), “nice.”

 For example, there are a couple of Travelodge motel chains on the Strip.
-A quick search on sites like Expedia or Hotels.com will show very attractive rates for these rooms, ($40’s range), yet these are motels in areas near very heavy pedestrian traffic.
+A quick search on sites like Expedia or Hotels.com will show very attractive rates for these rooms, (often in the $40’s range and without resort fees included), yet these are motels in areas near very heavy pedestrian traffic.
 Maybe I’m old or a diva, but the days of cheap motel stays with loud drunks in the parking lot just inches from my bed are behind me.

 So in other words, while you can find some dumps at very cheap rates, my list of cheap Las Vegas Strip hotels only counts places where I’d feel comfortable (and safe) taking my family.

-So here’s a brief rundown of cheap and affordable hotel rooms on the Las Vegas Strip, along with some sample rates.
+So here’s a brief rundown of the cheapest, most affordable hotel rooms on the Las Vegas Strip.

 Excalibur Hotel and Casino